jbadhree/jbadhree.github.io/content/index.md

 title: Welcome to My Garden
 tags:
 ---
-I came across the term [digital garden](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/) and I wanted to selfishly create one.
+I came across the term [digital garden](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/) and I thought to create one.
 Since my school days, I have always felt my knowledge about any topic is never complete and there is always room to learn more.
-Later in life I learnt about [epistemology](https://en.wikipedia.org/wiki/Epistemology) and came to an understanding that human knowledge is not static it changes, evolves and grows.
-I aim to use this garden to write my ideas down and grow them and I believe this will deepen and widen my understanding about the truth of reality.
+May be its how the education system has structured the syllabus each year, but, later in life I read about [epistemology](https://en.wikipedia.org/wiki/Epistemology) and learnt something profound.
+[All Human Knowledge,  are basically some Ideas that evolves and grows.](human_knowledge.md) I aim to use this garden to write my ideas down and grow them and I believe this will deepen and widen my understanding about the truth of reality.

 I see some events happening and consider them as [problems](problem.md) and start thinking about them in a systemic and a holistic way to first understand and then to dissolve or solve them.
 These problems are going to one of the primary focus in this digital garden.
 I do not claim to have the best solutions/dissolutions or even have one, but I believe writing these down will help me improve my understanding and I will be able to find better dissolutions or solutions for the problems.